 Development Kubernetes Docker Storage

 I’ve been working on getting Elasticsearch working on Kubernetes-On-ARM.
 The biggest problem has been storage.
 I’m using Elasticserach for storing logs and the cluster generates 1.4 million entries per day (i know, need to do something about it).
+If you want to deploy your applications to Kubernetes, sooner or later you need to think about how to solve storage and persistence.

 12 May 2016 #Development #Docker #Kubernetes #Raspberry PI #ARM #NFS #glusterFS #iscsi